 3. Folded Lemon Essential Oil

 Lemon essential oil smells just like the fruit itself, with a bright, cheery, and slightly tart aroma.
 Folded varieties (as indicated by the prefix 5 Fold, 10x, etc.) are better for soapmaking and have stronger sticking power in blends that are exposed to the saponification process.
-You will want to use steam distilled lemon essential oil for leave-on products, due to photosensitivity, but cold pressed smells much better.
+You will want to use steam-distilled lemon essential oil for leave-on products, due to photosensitivity, but cold-pressed smells much better.

-- Blends well with: Other citrus essential oils, as well as most other essential oils to bring a sparkling top note.
+- Blends well with: Other citrus essential oils, as well as most other essential oils to bring a sparkling top note

 4. Cedarwood Essential Oil

 Cedarwood varieties range from woody and sweet to dry and smoky.
 My favorite varieties of cedarwood are Atlas, Himalayan, and Virginian.
-Not all cedarwood essential oils are actually cedar varieties, and some are from the juniper family, but all cedarwood varieties can add a wonderful dry and woodsy base note to blends.
+Not all cedarwood essential oils are actually cedar varieties, and some are from the juniper family, but all cedarwood varieties can add a wonderfully dry and woodsy base note to blends.

-- Current Cost: Low; $15 to $40 per pound, depending on supplier and variety
+- Current cost: Low; $15 to $40 per pound, depending on supplier and variety

 - Blends well with: Most herbal and citrus essential oils.
 Try it out with bergamot, clary sage, lavender, and rosemary.